-Herodotus specifically mentions that Proteus came from Memphis (1st nome of Lower Egypt), implying that his predecessors did not.
+Herodotus specifically mentions that Proteus came from Memphis (first nome of Lower Egypt), implying that his predecessors did not.
 As a result, it is generally thought that he was a pharaoh of a new dynasty, possibly Setnakhte (twentieth dynasty, New Kingdom).
 Homer confirms that the pharaoh at the time of the Trojan war was Polybus, whom Herodotus clearly considered to be Proteus.
 Manetho gives Polybus the name Thuoris and scholars now generally agree that “he” was in fact a “she” – Tausret, who was the predecessor of Setnakhte.

 Herodotus tells that Helen and Alexander (Paris) were on the run from Menelaus and they were forced to harbour in Egypt due to a storm.
 The pharaoh decides that he could not condemn a traveller driven to his shores by the weather, and so he agreed not to hand Alexander over to Menelaus.

 However, Pharaoh did not condone Alexander’s shameful behaviour, and so he decreed that Helen (and her treasure) must stay in Egypt until her husband can come to collect her.
 He further alleges that Menelaus and his pals were unaware of this and they descended on Ilion (Troy) to demand the return of Helen and the treasure.
-When the Trojan’s claimed they had neither, they launched their attack.
+When the Trojans claimed they had neither, they launched their attack.

-copyright J Hill 2010
+Copyright J Hill 2010